 You need to provide the same password you provided at encryption.3.
 OpenSSL

-By default OpenSSL is installed in all out templates, however if you have removed it you can install it with apt-get or yum.
+By default OpenSSL is installed in all our templates, however, if you have removed it you can install it with apt-get or yum.

 sudo apt-get install openssl